To continue reading this article and others for free, please sign up for our newsletter.

 Sally Waterman

-Sally Waterman is Sahan Journal’s director of advertising and sponsorship.
+Sally Waterman is the director of advertising and sponsorship at Sahan Journal.
 She has worked in radio and print sales and in digital sales since the early 2000s, at major Minnesota news organizations as well as early internet pioneers like AOL.
 In 2007, Sally helped launch MinnPost, one of the first nonprofit digital news organizations in the state and the nation.
 Her work predates most of what we now recognize as the digital economy and helped shape the nonprofit news ecosystem we now inhabit.
 Sally joined Sahan Journal in March 2021.

 Editorial